ikteru/coding_challenge/Readme.md

 And a lot more features that this project is already structured in a way that makes it easier to add them.

 Improvements:
+- Consider using the React Context api to manage the global state of the application and build a state container for both the "NearbyShops" compoenent and the "LikedShops" componenet instead of passing the state from the "DashboardContainer" to them as props.
 - Improve Error handeling both on the front-end and back-end.
 (There is some basic error handeling implemented, but it's far from perfect and doesn't take into consideration a few failure scenarios, which is why the next improvement suggestion is crucial)
 - Implement Unit Tests for each component in the React application.
 - Implement cleanup for the asynchronous requests used in the Container Components as the app doesn't do any cleanup in case the user decides to navigate to a different component while the current one is still doing an asynchronous task such as loading the shops.